Documentation Index

 Windows

-When you create the resource in the Windows server with the existing backup agent installed, follow these steps:
+When you create the resource on the Windows server with the existing backup agent installed, perform the following preliminary tasks:

 Caution

-When deleting the directories related to the agent, you have to observe the procedure.
+When deleting the directories related to the agent, you have to follow the procedure.
 If directories are deleted individually, they may not be completely removed, which can cause issues during resource creation.

 1. Access the Windows server you will use to create resources.